castrolem/personal-site/src/content/posts/cup-of-coffee.md

 description: ""
 publishedAt: 2020-08-17
 tags: []
+preview: |
+  I have had the opportunity of grabbing a coffee with many colleagues, my latest one was with [@sospedra_r](https://twitter.com/sospedra_r), we used to work together, then we both quit from our previous company, and we didn't...
+And now we are working together again.
+And that's not my point.

+  My point is that taking a coffee talk with a friend, a colleague or someone that inspires you can take a profound influence on your work and daily life.
+You probably have been saying to someone "hey, let's grab a cup of coffee when we have time", but you are not making the time to make it happen.

+  You should.
+You should give yourself a moment to get inspired, have a nice conversation and discuss whatever is happening over your life, that persons life and live the moment.
 draft: false
 ---
 I have had the opportunity of grabbing a coffee with many colleagues, my latest one was with [@sospedra_r](https://twitter.com/sospedra_r), we used to work together, then we both quit from our previous company, and we didn't...
 And now we are working together again.
 And that's not my point.